gratianlup/temp/docs/flame-graph-panel.md

 By default, the nodes are color-coded based on the module names to which the functions belong.
 Nodes for functions executing in the kernel/managed context are marked with a different text and border color (blue by default).
 The displayed text fields and colors can be customized in the Flame graph options.

+!!! note ""
     Note that when the called function nodes are too small to be visible in the view, they are collapsed under a placeholder node rendered with a hatch pattern.
-Placeholder nodes are expanded/collapsed when zooming in/out of the view.
+Placeholder nodes are expanded into individual nodes when zooming in the view.

 ##### Navigating the Flame graph